tadashi-aikawa/ghostwriter.nvim/README.md

 4. Execute the `Ghostwrite` command
 5. Let's check the relevant Slack channel! 👻

-Ex (a): Delete the relevant message and repost it in the channel as a new message.
+Ex a: Delete the relevant message and repost it in the channel as a new message.

 ```markdown
 https://minerva.slack.com/archives/C2J10C5MF/p1722259290076499